The ULTIMATE eBay Set Up Guide

 PayPal and Payoneer Accounts

 Since we are in the payments section of the article it is important to discuss the PayPal situation on eBay. eBay has been using the PayPal option for their transactions for a long time, however, they have recently made an update that new PayPal accounts can no longer be added.

 This is because PayPal charges a lot of fees and eBay is looking forward to managing the payments by itself.
 Thus, they have partnered up with Payoneer to offer better deals to customers. eBay has already been able to reduce the fees from 15% to around 12.09%.
 Using Payoneer also means that more international sellers can use the payment method and sell on eBay.

-While this use to be the case when PayPal was the main payment option, this is no longer the case in 2022.
+While this use to be the case when PayPal was the main payment option, this is no longer the case in 2022 or 2023.
 Now, you will need a bank or checking account to set up your Managed Payments so that you can receive funds from eBay and pay for fees.